HannahEmnett/InspectorBaxter/README.md

 float32 ratio
 geometry_msgs/Point centroid
 ```
-To get height and width, the maximum and minimum points along the XtionPRO's x and y axes were computed for every indexed point cluster.
+To get height and width, the difference of the maximum and minimum x and y values were computed for every indexed point cluster.

-#### Overview

-#### Instructions